 As you can see, all the passes still save money, but with this specific itinerary you get the most savings from the CityPASS.
 The only thing to note is that the CityPASS only includes a 1 day trolley tour whilst the Go City San Diego Explorer Pass includes a two-day tour.

-Which Sightseeing City Pass is Best for San Diego
+Which Sightseeing Attraction Pass is Best for San Diego

 The main takeaway is that all the passes can definitely save you some significant money, but the right pass for you will depend on which attractions you plan to visit as not all passes cover all the attractions.